 - E-mail: email@example.com

-- Infrastructure in 2015: a special report on prospects for the year ahead
+- Infrastructure in 2015: a special report on the year ahead

 “We want to change the way people do infrastructure design,” proclaimed software giant Autodesk’s senior vice president, industry strategy Andrew Anagnost on the eve of the firm’s annual convention in Las Vegas last week.
 “And the way we’re going to do it is by using the power of the cloud.”